What is the FAFSA?

 The CADAA is the California Dream Act Application which allows undocumented and nonresident students (U.S. Citizens and eligible non-citizens) who qualify for a non-resident exemption under Assembly Bill 540 (AB 540) to receive certain types of financial aid such as: private scholarships funded through public universities, state administered financial aid, university grants, community college fee waivers, and Cal Grants.In addition, the California Dream Act, allows eligible students to pay in-state tuition at any public college in California.
 Please note, this application is unrelated to the federal Deferred Action for Childhood Arrivals (DACA) program.

 See the pdf file below for a side-by-side comparison of FAFSA and CADAA, to know which is right for you.

-Use the below checklist to gather the need materials to file your FAFSA or CADAA Application:
+Print and fill out the workbook below to gather the needed materials to file your FAFSA or CADAA Application:

 If you are unsure about the application process, see the below Power Point for a step by step guide to completing your FAFSA app.

 For further assistance please schedule a meeting with me here: https://calendly.com/ohsccc

 If you are the son or daughter of a disabled or honored military service member, you may qualify for the Cal Vet College Fee Waiver.
 Click HERE

 to learn more.